Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy wine event

 The Quiet Logistics Problem Every Wine Event Director Knows

-The PDF wine list, the lost tech sheets, the buyer's notebook that ends up in a drawer.
-What really breaks a wine event behind the scenes?
+The PDF wine list, the lost tech sheets, the paper notebook that ends up in a drawer.
+What really breaks a wine event?

 Two weeks before a major trade wine tasting, the event director's inbox starts to lean.
 Forty-seven wineries are sending the wrong PDF tech sheets, three have lost their pour list, and one keeps replying-all with a Dropbox link that asks for a login.
 Nobody mentions this part on the LinkedIn recap.